2DSharp/2dsharp.github.io/_posts/2018-09-09-side-effects.md

 I eventually joined some of the essential social media platforms which I do need for communicating with people for work.
 I figured LinkedIn was a great medium to make great connections on a professional level, Twitter became a nice place to get updates from my favorite things to follow and I started checking my email instead of Whatsapp messages.

 With all of these happening, I went full productive-workaholic mode.
 I needed to make something everyday.
-Make some signifcant change.
+Make some significant change.
 Nothing in the world gave me more pleasure than making that one bit of code work.
 It grew on me.
 I wanted to acheive something everyday.

 I slowly got addicted to productivity.
 It was my drug.
 Then came real life, and disappointments.
 The thing is, **addiction is bad**.
 Period.
 Even if it's something good you are getting addicted to, if you don't have enough flexibility in your mindset, you tend to disappoint yourself.
 Every single day, when I wouldn't get something significant done - I would be sad.
 I would go to bed not happy with myself, introspecting everything wrong that I did today and hoping to have a better tomorrow.